kbmackenzie/COTLSoundExtract/README.md

 **Q:** *"I got an error that says the VGMStream folder couldn't be found!"*

-**A:** Please be sure you downloaded the proper package.
-The **COTLSoundExtract.zip** file should contain not only the LambExtract.bat script but also the `vgmstream-win` folder, which the script needs.
+**A:** Please be sure you downloaded the [proper package](https://github.com/KBMackenzie/COTLSoundExtract/releases/tag/v1.0.0).
+The **COTLSoundExtract.zip** file should contain not only the LambExtract.bat script, but also the `vgmstream-win` folder, which the script needs.

 Also: **Do not** move the LambExtract.bat script to another folder without moving the `vgmstream-win` folder alongside it.
 Again, the script needs that.